isblab/prism/README.md

 #### Example 5.
 PrISM on PDB file

 Here's an example with PDB files.
 Assumes you are in `example/1AVX_sample_pdb` directory.
-One can also specify the chain name/subunit here.
+One can also specify the chain name/subunit as in the previous example.

 ```
 $IMP/build/setup_environment.sh python ../../src/run_prism.py  --input pdbs/ --output_dir output/ --type pdb --config ../../src/test_config.yml --gpu 1 --subunit B